Lightweight Backpacking Gear That Earns Its Weight

 The MSR PocketRocket 2 is the standard ultralight canister stove.
 It weighs just over two ounces, packs to the size of a shot glass, and boils water quickly.
 The burner is efficient enough to matter in fuel costs over a long trip.

 This uses isobutane canisters, which are widely available and easy to use.
-No priming, no waiting—just screw it on and light it.
+No priming, no waiting — just screw it on and light it.
 For most people, this is the right balance of weight, convenience, and performance.
+A solid gift at $50 that any backpacker will appreciate.

 The Jetboil Flash is heavier than a minimal stove setup, but it's an integrated system that boils water faster than anything else.
 The built-in heat exchanger and insulated cozy make it remarkably fuel-efficient.